aptech/docs/docs/comt/comt-ug-special-features.rst

 Parameter Vector (PV) Structure
 +++++++++++++++++++++++++++++++

-**COMT** allows you to use the PV structure from the standard **GAUSS Run-Time Library** to pass parameters to the objective function.
-The PV structure makes it easy to store your parameters as vectors, matrices, or n-dimensional arrays.
-For cases in which your parameter vector is simply a vector, **COMT** allows you to pass in your parameter vector directly without the use of the PV structure.
+**COMT** allows you to use the :class:`PV` structure from the standard **GAUSS Run-Time Library** to pass parameters to the objective function.
+The :class:`PV` structure makes it easy to store your parameters as vectors, matrices, or n-dimensional arrays.
+For cases in which your parameter vector is simply a vector, **COMT** allows you to pass in your parameter vector directly without the use of the :class:`PV` structure.

 ::